Thursday, June 30, 2016

 Yet, as if the fiscal crisis were not enough, there were other disturbing civic matters also demanding the public’s attention.
 Running simultaneously with the fiscal crisis of 1989 was a gradually unfolding concern regarding the city’s employee insurance program.
 The first hint that something was wrong was an odd rumor that circulated within insider circles during January of 1989.
 According to these accounts, the city was alleged to have come within hours of having its employee health insurance coverage cancelled due to nonpayment of fees.

 The insurance bill was said to have languished on the desk of city Personnel Director Joseph Dougherty, only to be rescued at the last minute by Budget Director/Auditor Henry Piechota.
 He allegedly had to personally retrieve the bill from Dougherty’s desk and take it to be paid.
 Piechota did so only after Joseph Tierney, President of MED-TEC (the administrator of the employees health plan) complained to acting-Mayor Vincent DiMonaco that their repeated phone calls to Joseph Dougherty were not returned.
-Everyone was wondering why Dougherty had withheld submitting the bill for payment and had placed the city’s employees at risk.
+Everyone was wondering why Dougherty had withheld submitting the bill for payment and had thereby placed the city’s employees at risk.

 It fell on Mitch Ogulewicz’s Administration and Internal Affairs Committee to look into the matter, which was not a task he relished.
-Was it possible to imagine a more deadly dull topic than insurance law?
+Is it possible to imagine a more deadly dull topic than insurance law?
 Mitch’s own academic background was in business, and a group called the Insurance Advisory Board, rather than the City Council, was primarily responsible for the general oversight of the city’s insurance contracts.
 The Advisory Board consisted of Dougherty, retired cop Bobby Brown, teachers Christopher Collins and Mary Ann Salmen, Police Officer Robert P. Moynihan and a half dozen others representing every aspect of the city’s workforce.
 Yet despite his lack of background in insurance matters, Mitch could recognize a case of inter-departmental bickering when he saw one, and he realized the importance of nipping it in the bud.

 So his fellow committee members Mary Hurley and Robert Markel met one afternoon with Dougherty, Piechota and a man named E. Paul Tinsley, who was the founder of a consulting firm, Insurance Cost Control, which the city had hired in 1986 in order to advise the city on how to lower its medical insurance costs.
 At the meeting everyone was anxious to reassure Mitch and the committee that all was going well and that the problem with paying the bill to MED-TEC was merely a one-time mix-up that would not be repeated.